 Recognized, US News & World Report and Best Lawyers 2017 Practice Group of the Year for Antitrust Law

-Member, California State Bar Antitrust Section Executive Committee
+Current Advisor and Past Member, California Lawyers Association Antitrust Section Executive Committee

 Member, American Bar Association